 This field lets you prevent the creation of a remap when you change the path.
 This option is selected by default, meaning that remaps will be created.
-Deselect this option before you click Save to prevent remapping.
+Clear this option before you select Save to prevent remapping.

 This section lists all of the current remaps for the asset.
 It also lets you set up new remaps.

 To set up a remap: enter the old URL into the Old URL field and select which URL to map to from the list provided in the New URL field.

 For example, we can enter an old URL of http://www.example.com/home and select http://www.example.com/matrix from the new URL field shown in the previous figure.